 A team of engineers and researchers under the direction of Dr. Brian Stoner accepted the challenge.
-After several years of user-centered design and engineering, including valuable feedback from thousands of households to better understand cultural norms and preferences, the first prototype sanitation system was delivered to Ahmedabad, India, in 2016.
-Data from this first use case informed development of the next generation system - the Empower Sanitation Platform.
-The sanitation platform is currently undergoing further field testing in a women's dormitory in Coimbatore, India, and in a community in Durban, South Africa.
-WaSH-AID’s technology combines electrochemical disinfection for liquid waste processing with a solid waste process adapted for the use case.
-Solutions are modular and scalable: liquid waste is turned into non-potable water that can be reused to flush the system or for crop irrigation, and the solid waste is converted into energy.
-The system will debut in two cities, Narsapur and Warangal, India, in 2019.
+After several years of user-centered design and engineering, including valuable feedback from thousands of households to better understand cultural norms and preferences, the first prototype sanitation systems were tested in Ahmedabad, India, in 2016.
+Subsequent systems have undergone further field-testing in Durban, South Africa, and Coimbatore, India.
+WaSH-AID’s technology pairs electrochemical disinfection for liquid waste processing with a solid waste process adapted for the use case.
+Solutions are modular and scalable: liquid waste is turned into non-potable water that can be reused for flushing, washing, or crop irrigation, and the solid waste can be processed for safe disposal and/or conversion to fuel.

-Potential commercial applications of both the Empower Sanitation Platform and the Reclaimer are immense: from natural disaster recovery and caring for displaced persons to military bases and large-scale civic events, the systems can scale for use in shared public spaces around the world.
-The technology aims to improve human health and well-being; increase gender equality; and conserve, recycle, and generate critical resources.
+Potential commercial applications of both the Reclaimer and the S.H.E. are immense: from natural disaster recovery and caring for displaced persons to military bases and large-scale civic events, the systems can scale for use in shared public spaces around the world.
+The technologies aim to improve human health and well-being, conserve critical resources, and improve gender equality.